biodiversitydata-se/web/README.md

 ### Building
 Github Actions is used for building the production Docker image (using [Dockerfile](Dockerfile)).
 The [build workflow](.github/workflows/build.yml) is triggered when a push is made to the `main` branch.
 It will build the Docker image and push it to the [Github Container registry](https://github.com/orgs/biodiversitydata-se/packages).

+### Deploying
+The latest build image will automatically be deployed to production every 30 minutes.
+This is done by a cronjob in the Docker swarm that pulls the latest image (if there is one) and restarts the application (if there was a new image).

 ### Running the production image locally
 This is useful for testing the image.
 ```